tnebooks/12th-biology/content.en/reproduction-in-plants/Pre-fertilization-structures-events.md

 - The floral parts are tough and leathery to withstand the powerful impact of the visitors.

+**B. Cheiropterophily:**

-**B. Cheiropterophily:** Pollination carried out by bats is called cheiropterophily.
-Some of the common cheiropterophilous plants are Kigelia africana, Adansonia digitata, etc.,
+Pollination carried out  by bats is called cheiropterophily.
+Some of the common cheiropterophilous plants are Kigelia africana, Adansonia digitata, etc., Bats are nocturnal and are attracted by the odour of the flowers that open at or after dusk.
+The cheiropterophilous plants have flowers borne ry singly or in clusters quite away from the leaves and branches either on the long peduncle or on the trunk or branches.
+The flowers produce large quantities of nectar.

+Pollination in Adansonia digitata: In this plant, the ball of stamens and the stigma project beyond the floral envelops.
+The bat  holds the flower by clasping the stamen ball to its breast.
+While taking nectar its breast becomes laden with numerous pollen grains, some of which get deposited on the stigma of the flower when it visits next.

 **C. Malacophily:** Pollination by slugs and snails is called malacophily.
 Some plants of Araceae are pollinated by snails.
 Water snails crawling among Lemna pollinate them.

 **D. Entomophily:** Pollination by insects is called **Entomophily**.
 Pollination by ant is called **myrmecophily.** Insects that are well adapted to bring pollination are bees, moths, butterflies, flies, wasps and beetles.
 Of the insects, bees the insects. are the main flower visitors and dominant Pollination in Salvia (Lever mechanism): pollinators.
 Insects are chief pollinating agents The flower is protandrous and the corolla is and majority of angiosperms are adapted for RECURRENT bilabiate with 2 stamens.
 A lever mechanism insect pollination.
 It is the most common type of pollination.